OpticalTechnologies/Autobalanced-Detector/README.md

 The SRSDetV5 is optimized for use with a 20MHz modulation frequency and incorperates several filters to supress the repetition rate of a 40MHz pulsed laser and its harmonics.

-Firmware for the PID MCU and more information will follow.
+Firmware for the PID MCU and information on how to upload the firmware to the MCU.